projectcalico/calico/README.md

 ### Usage

-These should all be docs that are a "verb".
-They should be task focused, each doc containing a goal and a set of steps you can follow to achieve it.
+These should all be docs that are a "verb" and task focused.
+Each doc should contain why you want to do this, a goal, and a set of steps you can follow to achieve it.
 They should not be detailed description of components or tabulated configuration information.

 Examples: